 - Biologic agents: early biologics improve long-term outcomes

-- Intra-articular or Intramascular steroids: for acute exacerbation or as a bridge to DMARDs
+- Intra-articular or Intra-muscular steroids: for acute exacerbation or as a bridge to DMARDs

 - NSAIDs: included for symptom relief

 - Disease-modifying antirheumatic drugs (DMARDs): first-line agents.
-Should be started within 3 months of persistent symptoms.
-Takes 6 – 12 weeks for symptomatic benefit They can be combined.
+It should be started within 3 months of the onset of persistent symptoms.
+Takes 6 – 12 weeks for symptomatic benefit.
+They can be combined.
 Early DMARDs improve long-term outcomes

 - Complications of rheumatoid arthritis

-- Felty syndrome: RA + neutropaenia + splenomegaly.
+- Felty syndrome: RA + neutropenia + splenomegaly.
 A sign of poorly controlled RA

 - Carpal tunnel syndrome